Daniel J. Wilner is a writer-director based in Los Angeles.

 Pursuing advanced training at the Global Cinematography Institute, founded by Vilmos Zsigmond, Dan has done master classes with such world-renowned cinematographers as Bill Pope, Robert Legato, Affonso Beato, and Ben Richardson.

 Dan has also continued to direct theatre.
-His LA production of Beckett's Waiting for Godot was listed as one of StageRaw LA's recommended plays of 2017.
+His production of Beckett's Waiting for Godot was listed as one of StageRaw LA's recommended plays.

 Dan served for nearly a decade as a Trustee of The Hotchkiss School and is a devoted practitioner of Zen Buddhism.